-If a student has not attended a 1.5 hour detention will be set for the next available day.
+If a student has not attended a 90 minute detention will be set for the next available day.

-Failure to attend 1.5 hour detention
+Failure to attend a 90 minute detention

-If the student fails to attend this detention or disrupts it, the Year Leader will contact parents/carers and the student will be put into isolation for half a day and another 1.5 hour detention will be set.
+If the student fails to attend this detention or disrupts it, the Year Leader will contact parents/carers and the student will be put into isolation for a full day and another 1.5 hour detention will be set.